 Timberland investing involves several unique risks that prospective property owners must consider.
 Losses due to nature can occur, and the level of this risk varies by region.
 Environmental risks such as wildfires, hurricanes, and forest pests (such as pine beetles) can occur, even though this is rare and there are steps that property owners can take to try and mitigate this risk.
 For example, timberland owners can employ land management practices that can protect their land from wildfires, such as tree thinning.
 Other risks of investing in timberland include decreased consumer demand for timber products, poor local markets, and political/ environmental pressures.

 The primary way to make money from timberland is through sustainable harvesting of trees.
-However, there are other ways to generate income from timberland, such as leasing the land for recreational activities like hunting or camping, participating in conservation programs, and by selling carbon credits.
+However, there are other ways to generate income from timberland, such as leasing the land for recreational activities like hunting or camping, participating in conservation programs, by selling carbon credits, and by selling non-timber forest products.

 If you are interested in investing in timberland, check out LandGate's map with free listings for land for sale across the country.
 Our LandApp tool for land investors contains tree type and carbon sequestration data for any U.S. parcel to help take your due diligence to the next level.
 Subscribe for $10 per month (no commitment, cancel anytime) below: